ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: Additional Information on the Dataset

 The dataset spans a wide range of coral reef habitats, including the Red Sea, Caribbean, Central Indo-Pacific, and Central Pacific.
 Notably, several biodiversity hotspots are heavily represented: the Hawaiian Islands (18 sources, 221,419 annotations), Samoa Islands (2 sources, 201,685 annotations), and Mariana Islands (6 sources, 107,553 annotations).
 Other regions, such as the East Caroline Islands and Fiji, also contribute substantial volumes of data, enriching the taxonomic and ecological breadth of the dataset.

 The number of image sources per ecoregion varies significantly, reflecting uneven global monitoring efforts.
-While some ecoregions are represented by multiple contributors and thousands of images, others—such as the Tweed-Moreton or Southwestern Caribbean—appear undersampled.
+While some ecoregions are represented by multiple contributors and thousands of images, others---such as Tweed--Moreton or the Southwestern Caribbean---appear undersampled.
 This variation is important for evaluating model robustness and generalization across biogeographically distinct environments.

 All counts are shown on a log scale to accommodate differences spanning several orders of magnitude.
 Overall, this distribution highlights ReefNet’s potential to support geographically robust coral classification and cross-region generalization studies.